Administrative Resources for Faculty

-We strongly encourage faculty to go through Michelle Robertson for all office supply needs.
+We strongly encourage faculty to go through the office manager for all office supply needs.
 The University has a standing contract with Office Max and is unable to reimburse purchases made with other vendors.
 Please use the online Office Max catalog for product numbers when making requests so we can be sure to get exactly what you need.

-Computers, monitors, and printers cannot be purchased by anyone besides Michelle Robertson.
+Computers, monitors, and printers cannot be purchased by anyone besides the office manager, Aubrey Hooser.
 All purchases must be cleared before purchase.
 Typical turn around time is 1-5 days.
-Computers purchased on UT funds are UT property and must be tagged for inventory by inventory staff, even if purchased with research grant funds.
+Computers purchased on UT funds are UT property and must be tagged for inventory by Inventory staff, even if purchased with research grant funds.

-A Request for Travel Authorization (RTA) must be filed with the department at least two weeks prior to your travel.
+A Request for Travel Authorization (RTA) must be filed with the department at least two weeks prior to domestic travel, four weeks prior to international travel.
 Faculty who will be missing a class must specify a professor who will be handling their class while they are away.
 TAs are not authorized to cover your class.
-To complete an RTA, see Michelle Robertson.
+The online RTA form can be found here.

-For further information, consult the Travel Policies in the Handbook of Business Procedures.
+For further information, consult the college's extremely helpfulsite or the Travel Policies in the Handbook of Business Procedures.

 Now available through online application!
-See the graduate school's website for travel grants for details.
-The purpose of the travel grant is to support presentation of the applicant’s original research or creative effort.
+Check out the graduate school's web site for travel grants for details.
+The purpose of the travel grant is to support presentation of the applicant's original research or creative effort.
 Attending a meeting or chairing a session does not qualify nor does accepting an invitation to present a seminar or giving a colloquium at another university.
-The RTA form must be completed before applying.
+The RTA form must be filled about before applying.
 Before beginning the application, be sure to gather 1) your abstract (not exceeding one page in length) of the paper or presentation to be given and 2) either a copy of the meeting program showing your name, paper or presentation topic, and date or a letter from the meeting organizer accepting your paper or presentation and confirming your part in the program.
 Applications must be completed and submitted with your RTA form no later than two weeks before your scheduled trip.

 Please note that travel reimbursement requests must be submitted no later than 30 days after your last approved travel date.
 You must have an approved RTA prior to travel in order to receive any reimbursements.